Friends of the Library Book Club

 We typically meet at the Douglas County Library on the 4th Monday of each month from 6:30-8:00pm.
 Exceptions are made when the event falls on holidays.

 Book choices come from suggestions from the group.
 We try to include a variety of genres each year.
 All books chosen have at least 10 copies that can be borrowed through the Viking Library System so no one should have to purchase a book unless they choose to do so.
 Contact Michelle Saffel at email@example.com for more information.

-Click here for a list of the book selections for 2019, including dates of each meeting.
+List of the book selections for 2020, including dates of each meeting.

 Chapter & Verse Book Club